-Global Market and Economic Conditions in the Quarter Ended February 28, 2006.
+Global Market and Economic Conditions in the Quarter and Six Month Period Ended May 31, 2006.

-The U.S. economy remained generally strong during the first quarter of fiscal 2006, supported by consumer spending, business investment and productivity gains, while the U.S. unemployment rate declined to 4.8% at the end of the quarter from 5.0% at the end of fiscal 2005.
-The equity markets also improved during the quarter as positive economic developments and corporate profitability outweighed concerns over oil prices, inflation and the Federal Reserve Board's (the "Fed") continued monetary policy actions.
-During the quarter, the Fed continued to tighten credit conditions by raising both the overnight lending rate and the discount rate on two separate occasions by an aggregate of 0.50%.
-Subsequent to quarter end, the Fed raised both the overnight lending rate and the discount rate by an additional 0.25%.
+The U.S. economy remained generally strong during the six month period ended May 31, 2006, supported by consumer spending, business investment and productivity gains, partially offset by a softer residential real estate market.
+U.S. consumer bankruptcy filings remained relatively low following the bankruptcy legislation that became effective in October 2005.
+The U.S. unemployment rate declined to 4.6% at the end of the quarter.
+Conditions in the equity markets were generally favorable during the majority of the second quarter, but increasing concerns over oil prices, inflation and the Federal Reserve Board's (the "Fed") continued monetary policy actions resulted in a sell-off during the last month of the period.
+The Fed raised both the overnight lending rate and the discount rate on two separate occasions in the second quarter by an aggregate of 0.50% and on four separate occasions in the six month period by an aggregate of 1.00%.
+Subsequent to May 31, 2006, the Fed raised both the overnight lending rate and the discount rate by an additional 0.25%.

-In Europe, economic growth was supported by consumer spending and exports.
-The European Central Bank (the "ECB") raised the benchmark interest rate by 0.25% in the quarter.
-Subsequent to quarter end, the ECB raised the benchmark interest rate by an additional 0.25%.
-In the U.K., economic growth was marginal as higher consumer spending and growth in exports were partially offset by a decline in business investment.
+In Europe, economic growth was supported by exports, business investment and a recovery in Germany, while consumer spending declined.
+The European Central Bank (the "ECB") raised the benchmark interest rate by 0.25% in the quarter and 0.50% in the six month period.
+Subsequent to May 31, 2006, the ECB raised the benchmark interest rate by an additional 0.25%.
+In the U.K., economic growth was modest and was supported by higher business investment, partially offset by a decline in consumer spending.
 During the quarter, the Bank of England left the benchmark interest rate unchanged.

-The Japanese economy continued to recover at a steady pace as business investment, corporate profitability and exports improved, while the jobless rate continued to be near a seven-year low.
-The Japanese equity markets continued to rally in the quarter primarily due to strong growth in corporate earnings, continued signs of an economic recovery and an end to deflation.
+The Japanese economy continued to recover steadily as business investment, corporate profitability and exports improved.
+The jobless rate continued to be near a seven-year low, which had a favorable impact on consumer confidence.
+The Japanese equity markets declined modestly in the quarter primarily due to concerns over higher global interest rates.
 Economic growth elsewhere in Asia continued, including in China, driven by strength in domestic spending and exports.